REFER A PATIENT - Please click here for details.

 • 9+ weeks post op, wear compression as directed by your MLD therapist or our doctor

-• Flat knit compression will be required for a minimum of 8 weeks post-operatively, but it may be needed for 6 to 12 months
+• Flat knit compression will be required for a minimum of 8 weeks post operatively, but it may be needed for 6 to 12 months

 Flat knit compression will be required for a minimum of 8 weeks post-operatively but it may be needed for 6 to 12 months

 Manual Lymphatic Drainage Therapy (MLD) benefits Lipoedema patients by removing excess fluid from the lymphatic system.
 Weekly MLD will help your lymphatic system function as best as it can.
-Please make sure you find yourself a therapist that knows lipoedema well.
+Please make sure you find yourself a therapist that knows Lipoedema well.
 Again, your online community will be a great help on this matter.
-Ask your therapist to teach you some home techniques to stimulate your lymphatic system, this may include Dry Brushing.
+Ask your therapist to teach you some home techniques to stimulate your lymphatic system, this may include dry brushing.

 MLD is part of our surgical protocol.